The Petit Lenormand deck is available now. Limited stock

 The obligatory passage places become scenes where words and suffering intersect.

 Hospital, care center, court, social administration, emergency service, cramped office where serious matters are discussed.
-These places concentrate queues, whispers, exchanged glances between strangers each living their own Cross.
-Birds indicate the sound dimension: announcements over the microphone, name calls, phone conversations, remarks exchanged between close ones.
-Cross reminds that behind every file, every number, or every occupied chair, there is a story loaded with meaning and emotion.
+These places concentrate queues, whispers, and exchanged glances between strangers, each experiencing their own Cross.
+The Birds indicate the auditory dimension: announcements over the microphone, name calls, phone conversations, and remarks exchanged between close ones.
+The Cross reminds us that behind every file, every number, or every occupied chair, there is a story laden with meaning and emotion.

 Personality

-A person already very tested must also manage the reactions, questions, and expectations of their entourage.
+A person already deeply tested must also manage the reactions, questions, and expectations of their entourage.

-This combination can describe someone at the heart of a significant ordeal, who must at the same time respond to messages, give news, reassure some, listen to the opinions of others.
-Cross shows their fatigue, their inner weight, the feeling of being on the edge of their limits.
-Birds highlight the flow of demands for explanations, calls, sometimes intrusive advice.
-The essence of Birds encourages them to set boundaries: not everyone needs to be informed in detail, and not everyone is the right ear to receive what they are going through.
-Heart suggests that it is essential to keep at least one space of softness, a relationship or a place where one can express what they feel without justification.
+This combination can describe someone at the heart of a significant ordeal, who must simultaneously respond to messages, provide updates, reassure some, and listen to the opinions of others.
+The Cross shows their fatigue, their inner weight, and the feeling of being on the edge of their limits.
+The Birds highlight the flow of demands for explanations, calls, and sometimes intrusive advice.
+The essence of the Birds encourages them to set boundaries: not everyone needs to be informed in detail, and not everyone is the right person to receive what they are going through.
+The Heart suggests that it is essential to maintain at least one space of softness, a relationship or a place where one can express what they feel without justification.

 Profession